HavardNJ/boardcad-le/user_guide.md

 where each square should be an inch.

 ## EXPORTING MODELS
-One of the strength of BoardCAD is the possibility to exchange the board models with third party commercial CAD/CAM-systems.
-From version 2.0 we even base our native file format on STEP.
-This means that our board models can now be read directly by most CAD-systems without the need for exporting the board model.
-However, while STEP is an international standard it is still not supported by all systems.
-BoardCAD therefore support several different file format.
-The board can be exported in 3D in the formats step, dxf and stl to be cut by most standard CNC machines.
-To export in these formats you need to convert the board to 3D first.
-The board profile and template can also be exported in two different dxf formats to be used for cutting foam block with a hotwire cutter or cutting templates.
-Here we give a short introduction to the different formats and what is included in each of them in order to understand their strenghs and limitations.

-### STEP
-STEP (ISO 10303 - STandard for the Exchange of Product models) is an international standard for exchanging CAD data.
-This is a very large standard including not only the geometry model, but also large amounts of meta-data.
-Due to the large size, the STEP standard is divided into several APs (Application Protocols).
-The geometry data is defined in AP42, but most CAD-system implements AP203 (Configuration Controlled Design) and AP214 (Automotive Design).
-BoardCAD exports models based on AP203.
-The exported model include Bezier curves for outline, rocker, and cross sections, as well as well nurbs surfaces for the 3D-model.
-Most CAD-systems will read the files, but in many cases only the 3D-model will be shown.
+BoardCAD supports exporting to several different file format.
+The board can be exported in 3D in the formats stl to be cut by most standard CNC machines.
+This is not neccesary for surfboard specific cutting services as they will be able to cut from a .brd file.
+The board profile and
+template can also be exported in two different dxf formats to be used for cutting foam block with a hotwire cutter or cutting templates.

 ### STL
 STL is a file format native to the stereolithography CAD software created by 3D Systems.
-This file format is supported by many other software packages; it is widely used for rapid prototyping and computer-aided manufacturing.
-An STL file describes a raw unstructured triangulated surface.
-For BoardCAD this means that the orginal Bezier curves and nurbs surfaces cannot be described.
-Instead a triangulated model of the board is exported, i.e. the nurbs surfaces are converted into lots of small triangles.
-This makes the model very hard to edit when imported in another CAD-system.
+This file format is supported by many other software packages and is widely used for rapid prototyping and computer-aided manufacturing.
+An STL file describes a raw unstructured triangulated surface, a triangulated model of the board is exported, i.e. the surfaces are converted into lots of small triangles.
+This makes the model hard to edit when imported in another CAD-system.
 However, as long as the model will not be edited further the triangulated models work fine.